ForbodingAngel/Rapid-Platform-Base/wordpress/wp-content/plugins/simple-customizer/readme.txt

 == Changelog ==

+= 1.6.4 =
+* Fixed Google Fonts not always being included like they should, resulting in default fonts being displayed

+= 1.6.3 =
+* Fixed live previewing of changes made

 = 1.6.2 =
 * Updated the style clearing option to also clear the newly added format for customization storage